Cancer Genetics and Prevention Program

 Up to 10 percent of certain cancers cluster in families and have a heritable basis.
 Many individuals fear that cancer may run in their family, but for a variety of reasons they are often reluctant to seek genetic counseling and testing.
 Because awareness and understanding of their own cancer risk can motivate individuals to seek regular medical surveillance (such as annual mammography, breast self-examination, and regular check-ups) at earlier ages and more consistently, state-of-the-art hereditary cancer risk testing, accompanied by skilled counseling and comprehensive education, has become a mainstream clinical service in cancer medicine.
 These services, conducted in a professional, multidisciplinary manner, can lead to cancer prevention, early detection, and ultimately, to saved lives.

-The UCSF Cancer Risk Program, part of the UCSF Helen Diller Family Comprehensive Cancer Center, identifies families and individuals at high risk for colorectal, breast, ovarian, and prostate cancer by analysis of the family cancer pedigree, assessment of heritable risk, and testing for specific genetic mutations.
+The UCSF Cancer Genetics and Prevention Program, part of the UCSF Helen Diller Family Comprehensive Cancer Center, identifies families and individuals at high risk for colorectal, breast, ovarian, and prostate cancer by analysis of the family cancer pedigree, assessment of heritable risk, and testing for specific genetic mutations.
 The 26 members of the program provide professional service to clients, educate the community and health professionals about hereditary cancer risk, and conduct research on cancer risk and prevention.

 Among the leaders of the Cancer Genetics and Prevention effort are

 Amie Blanco, MS, CGC, Interim Director; Jonathan Terdiman, MD, Director of Colon Cancer Registry; and Jane McLennan, MD, PhD, Research and Database Director.

 Because the discovery of genetic susceptibility mutations is recent, many physicians have not had the opportunity to learn how to identify families at risk.
 Physician education improves doctors’ ability to select and refer patients who are truly of heightened susceptibility to cancer and provides additional opportunities for cancer prevention and control, as cancer detected at its earliest stages can be cured.